microsoft/Qcodes/docs/start/index.rst

 Other dependencies
 ~~~~~~~~~~~~~~~~~~

-You probably also wants to install National Instruments VISA from
+You probably also wants to install Keysight IO Libraries Suite which
-`here <https://www.ni.com/visa/>`__.
-To download it
+includes VISA Library from `here <www.keysight.com/find/iosuite>`__.
+To
-you will need to create an account on the National Instruments homepage but
+download it you will need to provide your e-mail id and name but
 the download is free of charge.

 Updating QCoDeS